 for Trinity staff

-Next 8 week programme is scheduled to start in Michaelmas term, on Tuesday, 24th of September and Wednesdays, 25th of September 2019.
+Next 8 week programme is scheduled to start on Wednesday, 29th January 2020.

 Where: Secretary's Conference Room in College Green.